 While you're reading this, is your disheveled closet clogging up your view?
-Get rid of the eyesore with DIY closet organizing ideas.
-A great place to start is Brit + Co., which features cool DIY ideas, crafty sale items and organizing tips.
-Then put your closet-eye and organizing skills to the test with these makeovers below.
-Here's to easy access and functional flair, closet-style!
+Get rid of those eyesores with DIY closet organizing ideas.
+Then put your closet-organizing skills to the test with the makeovers below.
+Here's to easy access and functional flair!

 With step-by-step instructions, this belt organizer